 Side Effects: The most frequent side effects of any IV anesthesia are drowsiness, nausea/vomiting, and phlebitis.
 Most patients remain drowsy or sleepy following their surgery for the remainder of the day.
 As a result, coordination and judgment will be impaired for as long as 24 hours.
-It is recommended that adults refrain from activities such as driving.
-You should arrange to have someone drive you home from your appointment.
 Nausea and possibly vomiting following anesthesia will occur in 15-30 percent of patients.
 Phlebitis is a raised, tender, hardened, inflammatory response at the intravenous site.
 The inflammation usually resolves with local application of warm moist heat; however, tenderness and a hard lump may be present up to a year.

-Complications: Rarely there may be complications of anesthesia, including but not limited to: pain, hematoma (abnormal localized collection of blood), numbness, infection, swelling, bleeding, discoloration, nausea, vomiting, allergic reaction, pneumonia, stroke, brain damage, heart attack, and death.
+Complications: Rarely, there may be complications of anesthesia, including but not limited to: pain, hematoma (abnormal localized collection of blood), numbness, infection, swelling, bleeding, discoloration, nausea, vomiting, allergic reaction, pneumonia, stroke, brain damage, heart attack, and death.
 These complications of anesthesia may require hospitalization.
 The risks associated with the use of local anesthesia, conscious sedation, and general anesthesia vary.
 Of these three techniques, local anesthesia is usually considered to have the least risk, and general anesthesia the greatest risk.
 However, it must be noted that local anesthesia sometimes is not appropriate for every patient or for every procedure.